ubiquitous-factory/quadit/README.md

 |.container|no|yes|Standard quadlet file type|

 ## install

+This example runs [a simple container](https://github.com/ubiquitous-factory/quadit/blob/main/samples/helloworld/hello.container#L7) that tails `/dev/null` to demonstrate how you automate the provisioning of containers through a yaml config file.

+Once you've seen the demo you will probably want to host the config file in your own repo rather than use this one so you can add additional services and test out how the GitOps aspects work when the `config.yaml` is updated.

 From the edge device running a systemd based distro with the latest podman the following commands:
 ```